aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.externalconnections/dbconnection/connection_info/_index.md

 The connection information string is used to make contact with an OLE DB or ODBC data source.

+### Remarks

+NOTE: This property is now obsolete.
+Instead, please use ExternalConnection.ConnectionString property.
+This method will be removed 12 months later since October 2024.
+Aspose apologizes for any inconvenience you may have experienced.
 ### Definition:
 ```python
 @property